Most businesses post jobs before they know what they need. They write job descriptions from templates. They hire people who don’t fit.

 Why this matters: Custom descriptions enable fit.
 If you avoid templates, fit improves.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market opportunity and inform role design.
+Pro tip: Use our TAM Calculator to evaluate market opportunity and inform role design.
 Calculate market size to understand work requirements.

 Your Next Steps